 The initial stages of an emotional affair are harmless and are seen so by both the parties.
 Probably a co-worker, a colleague or a dear old friend is the confidant.
 Soon the texts get more frequent and you have to share a lot of personal information about each other’s lives.
 The phrase “just friends” gets thrown around a lot and you like the energy “this friend” brings to your life.

+This marks the foundation of emotional infidelity among the 7 stages of emotional affairs.
 The budding platonic relationship seems quite natural and you think it’s harmless because your primary relationship with your partner is secure and you love your partner.

 Pretty darn harmless, right?